-Total Credits: 8 including 2 Governmental Accounting, 6 Governmental Auditing
+Total Credits: 8 including 2 Accounting (Governmental) - Technical, 6 Auditing (Governmental) - Technical

 Stay up-to-date on rapidly changing developments by participating in the 2017 Governmental Accounting and Auditing Update ACPEN broadcast!
 Take advantage of this opportunity to find out about breaking government issues.
 This is your opportunity to hear about the latest challenges facing governments and practitioners who work with them and audit them, presented by leading experts on governmental accounting and auditing, both those who work in the trenches and those from the regulatory world.